Every Breath You Take: Music video

-The song had a music video (directed by duo Godley & Creme) loosely based on Gjon Mili's 1944 short film Jammin' the Blues.
-Shot in black-and-white with a navy blue tint, the video depicts the band, accompanied by a pianist and string section, performing the song in a darkened ballroom as a man washes the floor-to-ceiling window behind them.
-Sting performs his part on upright bass rather than bass guitar.
+The song had a music video (directed by duo Godley & Creme) loosely based on Gjon Mili's short film Jammin' the Blues (1944).
+Shot in black and white with a navy blue tint, the video depicts the band, accompanied by a pianist and string section, performing the song in a darkened ballroom as a man washes the floor-to-ceiling window behind them.
+Sting performs his part on double bass rather than bass guitar.

 The video was praised for its cinematography; MTV (1999), Rolling Stone (1993), and VH1 (2001) named it one of the best music videos ever, placing it 16th, 61st, & 33rd in their respective top 100 lists.
-Daniel Pearl won the first MTV cinematography award for his work on the video.
-Released in the early days of MTV, "Every Breath You Take" was one of the earliest videos to enter heavy rotation, a fact that significantly contributed to the popularity of the song.
-Pop star Richard Marx remembers that "the first video I watched over and over was 'Every Breath You Take'.
+Daniel Pearl won the first MTV Video Music Award for Best Cinematography in a Video for his work on the video.
+Released in the early days of MTV, "Every Breath You Take" was one of the earliest videos to enter heavy rotation, which significantly contributed to the song's popularity.
+American singer-songwriter Richard Marx remembers that "the first video I watched over and over was 'Every Breath You Take'.
 It was like seeing a Bergman film.
 Directors usually spelled out every word of the lyrics in a video, but this was the first video I knew that didn't do that.
 It was abstract."
-According to A&M co-founder Jeff Ayeroff, "[The video for] 'Every Breath You Take' probably cost $75,000 to $100,000, and we sold over 5 million albums.
+According to A&M Vice President of Marketing and Creative Services Jeff Ayeroff, "[The video for] 'Every Breath You Take' probably cost $75,000 to $100,000, and we sold over 5 million albums.
 With a good video, the return on your investment was phenomenal."

-On October 5, 2022, Billboard officially released a statement confirming that the music video for "Every Breath You Take" surpassed one billion views on YouTube.
+On 5 October 2022, Billboard officially released a statement confirming that the music video for "Every Breath You Take" surpassed one billion views on YouTube.
+3 years later, in October 2025, the video surpassed 1.5 billion views.

 Commercial performance

-"Every Breath You Take" was released as a single in 1983, with "Murder by Numbers", a composition by Summers and Sting, on the B-side.
+"Every Breath You Take" was released as a single in 1983, with B-side "Murder by Numbers" – a composition by Summers and Sting that had been omitted from the vinyl release of Synchronicity in favour of Copeland's "Miss Gradenko" due to LP length limitations, only appearing as the final track on the CD and cassette.
 It reached No. 1 in the United Kingdom, the United States, Canada, Israel, Ireland, and South Africa.
 In Canada, it spent four weeks at No. 1 and an additional six weeks at No. 2.
 It also reached No. 2 in Spain, Sweden, Norway and Australia, while reaching the Top 10 in most other Western, Northern and Southern European countries.